 - The threat to commit an act of sexual misconduct

-Making a report or complaint about sexual misconduct:
+Making a written report or verbal complaint about sexual misconduct:

-If you experience or observe bullying and harassment, report the incident to the COLT Manager, the Program Director or the Executive Director.
+If you experience or observe bullying and harassment, express the incident to the COLT Director, the Managing Director or the President.